 - Biostatistics accepts MS and PhD applications for the fall semester.

-- Beginning in Fall 2017, PhD applications will be accepted for Spring admission, limited to those who have an MS degree in biostatistics or statistics (application deadline is October 15).
+- PhD applications are accepted for Spring admission, limited to those who have an MS degree in biostatistics or statistics (application deadline is October 15).

 - What is the deadline for applications?

 - For MS and PhD applicants, the deadline is December 1 the year prior to the entry fall semester.
 MPH applicants should refer to the MPH web page for information about deadlines.

 - How are Teaching Assistants (TA’s) and Research Assistants (RA’s) chosen?